jwwisniewski/centos-6.5-lamp-plus/README.md

 A simple modification of the https://vagrantcloud.com/smallhadroncollider/centos-6.5-lamp vagrant box

+A PHP 5.3/MySQL developer environment with virtual hosts for separate parallel projects.

 one time provisioning
 ---------------------
 * additional port forwarding, host: 80 to guest: 80